robtweed/node-mdb/README.md

 # node-mdb

-node-mdb is a re-implementation of M/DB, the Open Source clone of SimpleDB
+*node-mdb* is a Node.js-based Open Source clone of Amazon SimpleDB

-It has been completely re-written in Node.js Javascript and uses the free, Open Source GT.M database as the data repository.
+It is a re-implementation of M/DB, but re-written in Node.js Javascript.
+Like M/DB, it uses the free, Open Source GT.M database as the data repository.  *node-mdb* is a fully-fledged database, not simply a mock service.

 Rob Tweed <rtweed@mgateway.com>
-26 May 2011, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)
+23 June 2011, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)

 Twitter @rtweed